Woven Bag & BOPP Film Washing Line for Raffia and Oriented PP Packaging Recycling

 Core Workflow at a Glance

-A streamlined 3-stage approach ensures excellent cleanliness and low moisture, ready for pelletising.
+A streamlined 3-stage approach ensures excellent cleanliness and low moisture—ideal for woven bags (raffia) and BOPP/CPP/IPP film recycling before pelletising.

 -